pywtk/iotc-yocto-python-sdk/README.md

 By editing these members you should be able to send data from your device to avnet.iotconnect.io again with no edits.
 (You may need to get your sensor data into a file, or it may already be in that form).

+Note that the systemd service or the application launcher expect the config to be stored in `/usr/local/iotc/config.json`

 <details>
   <summary>JSON Config More Info</summary>
   The config json provides a quick and easy way to provide a user's executable with the requisite device credentials for any connection and a convenient method of mapping sensors to iotc device attributes.
 The demo source provided will match an `attribute.name` to a path on the user's host where the relevant sensor data resides.
 It also indicates to the demo what format to expect the data at the path to be in.